mini-ddx/ddx-vscode/docs/interpolation.md

 - Map results back to original `.vue` file

 :::tip
-Use the command "Vetur: Show corresponding virtual file and sourcemap" to understand how the templates are represented in Vetur.
+Use the command "ddx: Show corresponding virtual file and sourcemap" to understand how the templates are represented in ddx.
 Useful for bug filing too.
 :::

-If you do find bugs, please [fill an issue](https://github.com/vuejs/vetur/issues).
+If you do find bugs, please [fill an issue](https://github.com/vuejs/ddx/issues).

 If you want more details as to how this feature is implemented, I wrote a blog post: [Generic Vue Template Interpolation Language Features
 ](https://blog.matsu.io/generic-vue-template-interpolation-language-features).